 Study Site and species

 The Panoche Hills Recreation Area (36°41.776′N, 120°47.886′W, at 650 m above sea level) located in the western portion of the San Joaquin Valley in California was used for field surveys and seed collection.
 It is a semi-arid climate with average precipitation of 25.5 cm and mean monthly temperatures of 8.9°C in January and 26.1° July as recorded at the Panoche Hills weather station Los Banos Weather Station (37°03.30’N, 120°51.00’W; U.S. Climate Data 2016).
 The site is a shrubland that is dominated by the invasive grass Bromus madritensis spp. rubens (hereafter B. madritensis).
 The dominant shrub is Ephedra californica (>80%), but there are other shrubs species including Atriplex lentiformis and Ericameria linearifolia (Hawbecker 1951).
 The native annual plant community is in relatively low abundance and includes Phacelia tanacetifolia, Amsinckia grandiflora, Caulanthus lasiophyllus, and Lepidium nitidium.
-The site is occasionally grazed by domestic sheep and has native herbivores including kangaroo rats (Dipodomys spp.), cotton-tailed rabbits (Sylvilagus audubonii), and black-tailed jackrabbit (Lepus californicus).
+The site is occasionally grazed by domestic sheep and has native herbivores including kangaroo rats (Dipodomys spp.), cotton-tailed rabbits (Sylvilagus audubonii), and black-tailed jackrabbit (Lepus californicus) (citation to animal presences).

 Ephedra californica (Ephedraceae) is a native shrub to California that is distributed throughout the San Joaquin Desert and portions of the Mojave Desert (Germano et al. 2011; Ickert-Bond 2012).
 It is a member of the Gnetophyta division of plants with a hybrid form of reproduction that includes flowers and cones.
 E. californica has stems that range between 30 and 150 cm in length with small leaves between 2 and 6 mm (Ickert-Bond 2012).
 It is distinguished from other Ephedra species by having three leaves per node along its stem and membranous cones (Ickert-Bond 2012; Loera et al. 2012).
 Bromus madritensis (Poaceae) is a non-native grass species originating from the Mediterranean area of Europe (Saarela and Peterson 2012).
 It is widely distributed in arid and semi-arid areas of the western United States and threatens the persistent of perennial species where present in high densities (Salo 2005).
-B. madritensis is found more frequently and in higher biomass under E. californica canopies relative to open areas (Lortie et al. 2018; Filazzola et al. 2018)
+B. madritensis is found more frequently and in higher biomass under E. californica canopies relative to open areas (Lortie et al. 2018; Filazzola et al. 2018). nice

 Field surveys

 In May of 2013, a total of 700 shrubs were surveyed, marked with metal tags, and georeferenced.
 The dimensions of the shrubs were measured including the longest diameter (D1), the diameter immediately perpendicular to D1 (D2) and the height of the shrub from soil surface to highest branch.
 The area of the shrub was calculated using the formula for the area of a circle, where r2 equaled half of D1 and D2 multiplied together (Eq 1).
-A visual estimate of shrub decadence, hereafter shrub canopy, on a Likert scale of 0–10 was also measured.
+A visual estimate of shrub decadence, hereafter shrub canopy, on a Likert scale of 0–10 was also measured with 0 being no canopy or dead and 10 being a 100% of canopy green?. – did you use canopy decadence at all in paper?

 A=πD1*D22 Eq 1